vuejs/vetur/rfcs/002-monorepo-support.md

 - Because the TS plugin has a different runtime unit, VLS and TS plugin communication is a problem, May need to deal with unexpected situations.
 - Information could not be shared before the project.

-### Base on TypeScript program in LSP server
+### Base on TLS in LSP server
-The TLS is support multile project in one server.
+The TypeScript is support multile project in one server.
-It will make one Project to one TypeScript program.
+It will make one Project to one TLS.
 It is based on `tsconfig.json` location.
 Because only TS feature needs this feature at the moment,